dlr-wf/Qiskit-Quantum-Espresso-Driver/README.md

 [![DOI](https://zenodo.org/badge/742501230.svg)](https://zenodo.org/doi/10.5281/zenodo.10513424)

 ## Disclaimer:
+**The code is broken**:x:.
 Since [qiskit_nature](https://qiskit-community.github.io/qiskit-nature/) does indirectly not support complex expansion coefficients (see [this issue](https://github.com/qiskit-community/qiskit-nature/issues/1351)) the provided code does currently not work with qiskit_nature.
+Since the Kohn-Sham orbitals are expanded in plane-waves with complex expansion coeffiecients, the overlap matrix is complex.
+As described in [this issue](https://github.com/qiskit-community/qiskit-nature/issues/1351), the overlap matrix is calculated the wrong way and needs to be casted to a real matrix.
+This is especially relavant if the qiskit_algorithm [NumPyMinimumEigensolver](https://qiskit-community.github.io/qiskit-algorithms/stubs/qiskit_algorithms.NumPyMinimumEigensolver.html) in combination with the [default filter criterion](https://qiskit-community.github.io/qiskit-nature/stubs/qiskit_nature.second_q.problems.ElectronicStructureProblem.html#qiskit_nature.second_q.problems.ElectronicStructureProblem.get_default_filter_criterion) is used.
+The default filter criterion enforces that the ground state has the correct [number of particles](https://qiskit-community.github.io/qiskit-nature/stubs/qiskit_nature.second_q.properties.ParticleNumber.html#particlenumber), a [magnetization](https://qiskit-community.github.io/qiskit-nature/stubs/qiskit_nature.second_q.properties.Magnetization.html#magnetization) of zero and an [angular momentum](https://qiskit-community.github.io/qiskit-nature/stubs/qiskit_nature.second_q.properties.AngularMomentum.html#angularmomentum) of zero.
+The angular momentum operator is defined by the overlap matrix between spin-up and spin-down molecular orbitals, i.e. Kohn-Sham orbitals in our case.

+Besides that, spin-polarized DFT calculations result in a non-zero ($\sim10^{-8}$) angular momentum of the ground-state.
+This causes the [NumPyMinimumEigensolver](https://qiskit-community.github.io/qiskit-algorithms/stubs/qiskit_algorithms.NumPyMinimumEigensolver.html) in combination with the [default filter criterion](https://qiskit-community.github.io/qiskit-nature/stubs/qiskit_nature.second_q.problems.ElectronicStructureProblem.html#qiskit_nature.second_q.problems.ElectronicStructureProblem.get_default_filter_criterion) to not find the ground-state.
+After the above mentionend [issue](https://github.com/qiskit-community/qiskit-nature/issues/1351) is resolved, we will work on fixing spin-polarized DFT calculations.

 ## Introduction
 This repository provides an interface between the [QuantumEspresso](https://www.quantum-espresso.org/) DFT software and [Qiskit](https://www.ibm.com/quantum/qiskit).
 QuantumEspresso uses a plane-wave basis to express the Kohn-Sham orbitals.
 We extract the Kohn-Sham orbitals from a QuantumEspresso calculation to construct a many-body hamiltonian in Qiskit by calculating the necessary matrix elements.